 C. 1.
 Purpose: The CLIENT understands that they are hiring the STUDIO for the purposes of capturing a Photojournalistic style Wedding Photography.

-C.3 Re-edits to photos: The images the CLIENT receives are fully edited and prepared for printing, however no photoshopping or “retouching” is done to any of the images.
+C.3 Re-edits to photos: The images the CLIENT receives are fully edited and prepared for printing, however, no photoshopping or “retouching” is done to any of the images.
 Some images do receive more editing, such as bride and groom portraits, but any specialty services must be purchased separately.
-These services include blemish removal, sliming, “head-swapping”, and other services.
-The fee for any “photoshopping” is $150/hr with a two hour minimum.
+These services include blemish removal, slimming, “head-swapping”, and other services.
+The fee for any “photoshopping” is $150/hr with a two-hour minimum.

 C.4.
 Engagement Sessions: These sessions last around 1 hr and are only available on weekdays.
-Delivery of engagement sessions photos is four weeks.
+The delivery of engagement sessions photos is four weeks.
 Rush order of engagement photos is $250 and will shorten the delivery to one week.